hikotei/2023_11_18-SE-Europe-Data_Challenge/README.md

 GOAL = predict which European country (by code 1 to 9) will have the highest surplus of green energy in the next hour.

+the surplus of green energy is considered to be the difference between the summation of all generated green energy and the consumed energy (load).

 DATA = you can only use data up to 01-01-2023

 ### Data Import